prettydiff/share-file-systems/documentation/library_list.md

    - **[../lib/terminal/utilities/lists.ts](../lib/terminal/utilities/lists.ts)**                                                                       - A utility for visually presenting lists of data to the terminal's console.
    - **[../lib/terminal/utilities/log.ts](../lib/terminal/utilities/log.ts)**                                                                           - A log utility for displaying multiple lines of text to the terminal.
    - **[../lib/terminal/utilities/readFile.ts](../lib/terminal/utilities/readFile.ts)**                                                                 - A utility to read files as text, if text, or as binary, if binary.
-   - **[../lib/terminal/utilities/readStorage.ts](../lib/terminal/utilities/readStorage.ts)**                                                           - Reads all the storage files and returns a data structure to a callback
+   - **[../lib/terminal/utilities/readStorage.ts](../lib/terminal/utilities/readStorage.ts)**                                                           - Reads all the settings files and returns a data structure to a callback
    - **[../lib/terminal/utilities/time.ts](../lib/terminal/utilities/time.ts)**                                                                         - Generates a timestamp in format: "[HH:mm:ss:mil] message".
    - **[../lib/terminal/utilities/vars.ts](../lib/terminal/utilities/vars.ts)**                                                                         - Globally available variables for the terminal utility.
    - **[../lib/terminal/utilities/wrapIt.ts](../lib/terminal/utilities/wrapIt.ts)**                                                                     - A tool to perform word wrap when printing text to the shell.